nmukerje/EMR-Hudi-Workshop/spark-streaming-kinesis/README.md

    aws s3 cp s3://<S3-Bucket-Name>/Spark-Structured-Streaming-Kinesis-Hudi-assembly-1.0.jar .
 ```

-# Use Case 1 - Events Published to Kinesis with simulation of later arriving events
+# Use Case 1 - Events Published to Kinesis with simulation of late arriving events
 ## Message Content pushed to the topic
 timestamp has epoch value in seconds.